J. Stitt Wilson: Death and legacy

 Wilson was married to Emma Agnew and had four children.
 His two sons were William Gladstone and Melnotte.
 His two daughters, Gladys Viola and Violette, both went into show business.
 Gladys took the stage name Viola Barry and starred in a series of silent films during the decade of the 1910s.
 Violette married actor and movie director Irving Pichel.

+Wilson's brother was Ben F. Wilson, a fellow Socialist who represented Crawford County in the Kansas House of Representatives during the 1913 session.
+Their wives were sisters.

 Wilson died in Berkeley, California, on August 28, 1942.